 Tapas near Las Ramblas

-As we were unsuccessful at getting a seat at one of the tapas bars in La Boqueria, we headed off in search of tapas outside of the market.
+If you aren’t successful at getting a seat at one of the tapas bars in La Boqueria, you can search for tapas outside of the market.
 There are plenty of options and it’s good to try somewhere slightly off Las Ramblas for an authentic meal.
 This is always my top tip for finding authentic and reasonably priced meal.
 It’s always a good sign if you are the only tourists eating at a restaurant as you know that it’s somewhere that the locals choose to eat.

 Tapas is little dishes that encouraged social eating, you can share plates and order as you go.
 It’s a good idea to order a couple of plates at a time and then you aren’t over ordering.
 Tapas is traditionally enjoyed with a glass of wine and acts as a snack-like meal.